TYPO3GmbH/site-intercept/legacy_hook/README.md

+# Legacy documentation magic

+This is currently deployed to the docs server web document root directory services/.
+It contains some meta scripts to keep compatibility with the old documentation server

+## ajaxversions.php

+This script is called when clicking the 'Versions' selector in the lower left of a rendered documentation.
+It returns a list of existing "other versions" of that documentation.

-# Legacy Hook for documentation rendering
+## Hook for documentation rendering

 The old documentation rendering hook is available under https://docs.typo3.org/services/handle_github_post_receive_hook.php